 A great way to expand your guitar playing is by exploring different tunings, and you can save a lot of time by working on the songs of Joni.

 Some of my favourite guitarists are singer/songwriters like Joni Mitchell and James Taylor - lots of acoustic guitar with great chords.
+Drop D is used for JT's Country Road.
 Shawn Colvin is another great writer, with an amazing voice and a strong and solid guitar style.
 This song, Polaroids, is one of my all-time favourites, along with Ricochet in Time.
 Her cover versions of other peoples' songs are also very good, and these are on her CD Cover Girl.

 This song is in drop-D tuning - same as normal tuning, but with the 6th string, low E, taken down to D. You can use open string 4 as a reference note for tuning.
 This opens up the sound for a song in the key of D, and is widely used in many songs by John Martyn, James Taylor and many others.